 They fly past the edge of your eye, startling, luminous, lovely…and are gone.

-This handsome boy was just so colorful and pretty!
-I am so thankful to be able to photograph this beauty – and its one of my personal favorite Wild Bird fine art prints!
+This handsome Cardinal was just so colorful and pretty!
+I am so thankful to be able to photograph this beauty – and its quickly becoming one of my personal favorite Wild Bird fine art prints!
 I love the catchlight in his eye, fluffiness, and you can see all of the tiny feathers under his chin and around his beak.

 Creating a Series:

-I think these square format bird portraits hang well as a series. … what do you think?
+But I think these square format bird portraits hang well as a series. … what do you think?

 Try creating a series of similar style, same crop format, same frames, all color, or all black & white images.
 A series of similar images may take your art presentation to a higher level, help draw attention to your display, and delight the viewers.

 Its been fun peeking out the window, watching the drama unfold in the bird world, just outside my ‘photography cave’ window.
 I’d like to do more bird photography in the future!

 I hope by sharing this info, it may help to inspire others to set up a photography blind in their own backyard.